-The clinical Doctorate of Athletic Training is only open to currently certified athletic trainers.
+The clinical Clinical Doctorate in Athletic Training is only open to currently certified athletic trainers.
 If you are interested in becoming an athletic trainer but you are not one yet, apply to our MS in Athletic Training program.
-If you are already a certified athletic trainer and are interested in conducting research, apply to our MS in Kinesiology Concentration in Athletic Training.
+If you are already a certified athletic trainer and are interested in conducting research, apply to our MS in Kinesiology with a concentration in Athletic Training.

 The online DAT program prioritizes faculty mentorship and extensive student collaboration.
 You will interact with faculty members and peers in live online class sessions and a variety of web-based activities.
 Students in the DAT program come from a wide range of personal and clinical backgrounds, races and ethnicities, which enriches discussion and exposes you to diverse perspectives and experiences.

 What sets apart our Doctorate of Athletic Training?

 - Work with renowned faculty members: Temple has been a leader in athletic training education for more than 30 years, and our faculty are nationally recognized experts in concussion, evidence-based practice and shoulder injury.

 - Take advantage of unparalleled flexibility: Temple’s DAT is one of the only programs of its kind in the nation, and is the only one that is offered 100 percent online—allowing practicing athletic trainers to balance coursework with personal and professional demands.